oayres/react-ssr/README.md

 class Navigation extends React.Component {
   static fetchData ({req, match}) {
-    // params is an object of params from the matched React route return {
+    return {
       content: pageContent() // becomes available as this.props.content }